playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 ## Why `256`?

-While reading through this, you may wonder "Where did the `256` come from?".
+While reading through this, you may wonder, "Where did the `256` come from?".
 Let's take a step back to analyze this question.

 If you recall, we use these 15 symbols to represent digits in hexadecimal: